Disk IO Tuning for Microsoft SQL Server Newbie

 Sorry, there are no downloads available for this session.

-Kevin Kline is a renowned database expert and software industry veteran currently serving is the Director of Engineering Services at SQL Sentry, a leading vendor of database and business intelligence tools.
+Kevin Kline is a noted database expert and software industry veteran currently serving is the Director of Engineering Services at SQL Sentry, a leading vendor of database and business intelligence tools.
 A Microsoft SQL Server MVP since 2004, Kevin was a founding board member and former president of PASS.
 He has written or co-written tweleve books including the best-selling SQL in a Nutshell.
 Kevin contributes monthly columns to SQL Server Pro and DBTA magazines.
 Kevin is a noted trainer and thought leader on IT leadership skills, database management technology and practices, and SQL Server performance tuning and optimization.
 Kevin is a top-rated speaker at conferences worldwide.
 He is on Twitter, Facebook, and LinkedIn at @kekline and blogs at http://KevinEKline.com.

 The video is not available to view online.